department-of-veterans-affairs/health-apis-eligibility-and-enrollment-client/hand-of-queen-elizabeth/README.md

   If called with a list of ICN the getEeSummary will return a list of associated GetEESummaryResponse.

-  NOTE: the encapsulating eeSummary soap service methods are named for consistency with the service.
-However, legacy requestEligibility methods are provided here, but deprecated.
-This may be a measure that is unnecessary and if so we should eliminate these deprecated methods.

 * NOTE: other SOAP services specified by the wsdl are not implemented but the QueenElizabethService could be extended for each service by:

   * implement appropriate configuration class(es).